umgcTeam10/careconnectWebApplication/README.md

-# CareConnect Web App – Initial React Implementation
+# CareConnect Web App

 ## Project Overview

-CareConnect is a healthcare coordination platform designed to support caregivers and care recipients in managing daily health tasks, appointments, medications, and communication with care teams.
-The application provides a shared interface where caregivers can track and manage the health needs of the people they support, and care recipients can stay informed and engaged with their own care.
+CareConnect is a healthcare coordination platform designed to support caregivers and care recipients in managing appointments, medications, messages, and other daily health tasks.

-This repository contains the initial React-based web implementation of CareConnect, built from a responsive Figma design.
-The focus of this version is on establishing a solid front-end foundation — project structure, routing, a shared responsive layout, semantic HTML, and accessibility-conscious patterns — rather than full backend functionality or production-ready features.
-All data shown in the app is placeholder content used for layout and demonstration purposes.
+This repository contains the React-based web client for CareConnect.
+The current implementation focuses on front-end structure, routing, responsive UI, reusable components, and accessibility-conscious patterns rather than backend integration.
+All data shown in the app is placeholder content for layout and demonstration purposes.

 ## Current Scope

-This initial implementation includes:
+The current implementation includes:

-- A clean, organized React project structure ready for team collaboration
-- Client-side routing across all primary application screens
+- Client-side routing for the public flow and the main application
-- A shared application layout (header, sidebar navigation, notification banner, bottom navigation) that adapts across breakpoints
+- Shared application layout for authenticated pages
-- Fully rendered pages for Dashboard, Tasks, Messages, Calendar, Health Logs, Profile, Sign In, and Onboarding
+- Responsive pages for Dashboard, Tasks, Messages, Calendar, Health Logs, Profile, Onboarding, and Sign In
-- Responsive behavior targeting mobile, tablet, and desktop viewports
-- Semantic HTML throughout all pages and components
-- Accessibility foundations including keyboard navigation, proper labeling, and a skip-to-content link
-- A centralized mock data module for easy future replacement with real API responses
+- A two-step public entry flow: standalone welcome screen, then role selection, then sign-in
-- Reusable UI components extracted from repeated patterns in the design
+- Reusable UI components and CSS Modules for scoped styling
+- Accessibility-minded markup including semantic HTML, labeling, keyboard support, and skip navigation
+- Placeholder data and visual-only auth flow behavior

-The Profile page is implemented as a lighter stub compared to the other screens.
-No backend services, authentication logic, or persistent data storage are included — the Sign In and Onboarding screens are visual implementations only.
+The Profile page is still a lighter stub compared to the other pages.
+No backend services, persistent storage, or real authentication are included yet.

 ## Tech Stack